Strukturbericht designation: History

 For the first volume, the designation consisted of a capital letter (A,B,C,D,E,F,G,H,L,M,O) specifying a broad category of compounds, and then a number to specify a particular crystal structure.
-In the second volume, subscript numbers were added, some early symbols were modified (e.g. what was initially D1 became D01, D2 became D02, etc.), and the categories were modified (types I,K,S were added).
+In the second volume, subscript numbers were added, some early symbols were modified (e.g., what was initially D1 became D01, noted in the tables below as "D1 → D01"), and the categories were modified (types I,K,S were added).
 In the third volume, the class I was renamed J. Later designations began to use a lower case letter in subscripts as well.

 A-compounds

 The 'A' compounds are reserved for structures made up of atoms of all the same chemical element.

 B-compounds

 'B' designates compounds of two elements with equal numbers of atoms.

 C-compounds

 'C' designates compounds of the stoichiometry AB2.

 D-compounds

 'D' designates compounds of arbitrary stoichiometry.
 Originally, D1-D10 were set aside for stoichiometry AB3, D11-D20 for stoichiometry ABn for n > 3, D31-D50 for (ABn)2, and D51 up for the AmBn for arbitrary m and n.